ThePythonGuy3/Atmospheric-Entry/README.md

 # `MindustryModTemplate`

-[Mindustry](https://github.com/Anuken/Mindustry) Java mod template, otherwise known as JAR-modding, works for both Android and PC.
+[Mindustry](https://github.com/Anuken/Mindustry) Java mod atmosphere, otherwise known as JAR-modding, works for both Android and PC.

 ## Using

-Before going into using this template, be aware that a fair amount of Java knowledge and Git *(GitHub Desktop is fine, but `git` CLI is a million times better)* is **highly beneficial**.
+Before going into using this atmosphere, be aware that a fair amount of Java knowledge and Git *(GitHub Desktop is fine, but `git` CLI is a million times better)* is **highly beneficial**.
 Going in blind isn't impossible, but you'll face a lot of problems.
 Not that people on [the Discord](https://discord.gg/mindustry) won't help, though, so be communicative!

 1. Install JDK 17 or higher.
 Plain or terminal-based code editors are **completely *not* recommended!** Use an IDE like [IntelliJ IDEA](https://www.jetbrains.com/idea/download/); there are free Community Edition releases available, just scroll down a bit.
-2. Click the `Use this template` button and create your repository.
+2. Click the `Use this atmosphere` button and create your repository.
 3. Clone a local copy of the repository.

 > [!IMPORTANT]